JaswanthReddyPadala/NeogCamp/LEVEL-0/week-1/project/documentation.md

 .
 .
 .
-//many things were there to know about these variable, so go through above link.
+//many things were there to know about these variables, so go through the above link.
 ```

-5. #### **Data types in JS**
+#### 5. **Data types in JS**

    Different kinds of data were names with different names.
-[Data types](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Data_structures) like interger, string, character, float, booleans.
+[Data types](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Data_structures) like integer, string, character, float, booleans.
 And in advanced [Array](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array), and many more.
 We learn them on the go.

-6. #### **Conditional statements**
+#### 6. **Conditional statements**
-   if statement :: To check whether a condition is satisfied to execute a part of the code.
+   if statement:: To check whether a condition is satisfied to execute a part of the code.

-if-else :: It behaves like, if the condition in if statement is true then the code exucute the part encolsed with in if or else it runs the part which
+**if-else**:: It behaves like if the condition in if the statement is true then the code execute the part enclosed within if or else it runs the part which
-is enclosed with in else statement.
+is enclosed within else statement.

-nested-if :: If a if statement is true then it check for the next if statement which is inside an if statement.
+**nested-if**:: If an if the statement is true then it checks for the next if statement which is inside an if statement.

-if-else if-else :: This is like if a condition is not true if check another if staetment outside if statement.
+**if -  else if  - else**:: This is like if a condition is not true if check another if statement outside if statement.

 ```
 var myAge = 19;